HTC will launch mobile VR device as follow-up to Vive

 HTC will soon launch a new VR toy you can use on the go.

-The new device follows on from the HTC Vive and promises to be compatible with HTC's new flagship smartphone, the U Ultra.
-The company says it won't be just a simple headset like its Gear VR headset.
+The new device will be compatible with HTC's new flagship smartphone, the U Ultra.
+But HTC says it won't be just a simple headset like Samsung's Gear VR.

+More companies have begun producing VR headsets in recent years.
+Mobile VR headsets such as the Gear VR and Google Daydream View work by connecting to a phone that plays VR content.
+More expensive headsets such as the Oculus Rift, PlayStation VR and HTC Vive are powered by high-end consoles or gaming PCs.
+It sounds like the new VR device could bridge the gap between these two types of headset.

 "We have a good plan in terms of combining mobility with VR," said Chia-lin Chang, HTC's chief financial officer at a HTC U series launch event in Singapore.